CodeYourFuture/fundamentals-blockly/exercises/button_consolidation.md

 2. <span class="test-checkbox"></span>Place two buttons with text (`day mode` and `night mode`) in the static HTML.
 Then add an unordered list to the static HTML too.
 Add some blocks so that when a user clicks on one of the 2 buttons, the html list changes to "day mode" / "night mode".

-> ℹ️ "Day mode" should be dark text on a light background. <br>
+> 🌞 "Day mode" should be dark text on a light background. <br>
-> ℹ️ "Night mode" should be light text on a dark background.
+> 🌙 "Night mode" should be light text on a dark background.

 3. <span class="test-checkbox"></span>Place another button in the static html.
 Can you add blocks so it changes colour when a user clicks on it?